RichardCByrne/CI-MS3-Floral-Reef/README.md

 ### Source Control Process

-This project was developed using Visual Studio Code, Phaser Game Engine, Git and GitHub using the following steps:
+This project was developed using Visual Studio Code, Git and GitHub using the following steps:

 1. Logged into Github Desktop App
 2. A new repository called 'CI-MS3-Floral-Reef' was created locally for this project.